edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 ### 13. Student do (20 minutes)
 * *Open 5.1.13_stopwatch/5.1.13_stopwatch.html and demonstrate the stopwatch to the class*
 * *Leave it up while they work.*
+* *You will be giving them two starter files, a JavaScript file and an HTML file.*
+* *Slack out 5.1.13_stopwatch/skeleton/5.1.13_stopwatch.html*
+* *Slack out 5.1.13_stopwatch/skeleton/stopwatch.js*
 * *Slack the following exercise:*

 ```
+* You will not need to edit the HTML file we give you.
+* Create a file called stopwatch.js in the same folder as your html file.
+Paste the JavaScript from Slack into it.
 * Use jQuery and the timing events you learned today to create a stopwatch with Start, Stop, and Reset buttons.
   * Bonus: Add a lap timer.
+  * Bonus: Use CSS to style the timer
 ```

 ### 14. Everyone do (15 minutes)